An Overview of United States Citizenship/American Citizenship.

 - Participate in the political process by registering and voting in elections.

-- Some Country do not allow for dual Citizenship and becoming a U.S citizen may result in losing Citizenship in native country.
+- Some Countries do not allow for dual Citizenship, and becoming a U.S. citizen may result in the loss of Citizenship in the native country.
 However, some countries allow for dual Citizenship.

 - The Naturalization process can be overwhelming and intimidating for some Applicants.

-- Some Applicants with limited education or knowledge of English language may have difficulty in preparing and passing the Naturalization examination.
+- Some Applicants with limited education or knowledge of the English language may have difficulty preparing and passing the Naturalization examination.

-Applying for United states Citizenship requires careful planning and evaluation so that the Ultimate goal of becoming a U.S citizen can be achieved without the process become a nightmare.
+Applying for American Citizenship requires careful planning and evaluation so that the Ultimate goal of becoming a U.S. citizen is achieved.

 Distance Is No Barrier, Call Us Now!